CSCI210Mines/project2/README.md

 We have seen a lot of useful commands so far, such as: **mkdir**, **rmdir**, **ls**, **pwd**, and **cd**.
 As we begin to study C, it turns out that there is an interesting application of a data structure called a _tree_ which allows us to simulate these commands in code.
 Though this project is only in C, it will be a good review for your Unix knowledge.
 For simplicity, we won't be implementing flags on commands.

 A tree is a data structure which you'll see in *Data Structures & Algorithms*, *Discrete Math*, and again in *Algorithms*.
 For more on trees and dynamic structures, refer to the course textbook sections 2.10-2.13 (Wang, Systems Programming in Unix/Linux).
-In this project, you are given a starter code, which provides type definitions and helper functions to help you work with trees.
+In this project, you are given a starter code, which provides type definitions and helper functions to help you get started.

 Your task on this project is to implement the **mkdir** command which will modify a tree that simulates a Linux file system tree, where nodes represent files or directories.